Freakwill/stochastic-process/lectures/Markov chain.md

 rec. ==> has a inv. ($\sigma$ finite) measure.

 *Remark*

-- irred.:  connectivity
+- Irreducibility: the connectivity between states

-- rec.: stab.
+- Recurrence: the stability
-- pos. rec.: conv.
+- Pos. recurrence: the convergence